krkljes/Realworld_app_praksa/README.md

-# Cypress RealWorld App Functional Testing
+# Cypress RealWorld App Automated Testing

 ## Overview

-This repository contains an extensive test suite designed for functional testing of the Cypress RealWorld App.
+This repository contains an extensive test suite designed for automated testing of the Cypress RealWorld App.
+The Cypress RealWorld App can be downloaded from [here](https://github.com/cypress-io/cypress-realworld-app).
+Instructions on how to set up and use the RealWorld App are provided in its README file.

 ## Prerequisites